Adrian Wojnarowski comes out of retirement for Anthony Davis announcement

 In honor of NBA All-Star Weekend, former ESPN NBA insider Adrian Wojnarowski came out of retirement to drop one more surprising “Woj Bomb.”
 The St. Bonaventure general manager came out of the shadows to announce that Anthony Davis is now a part of the skincare brand CeraVe's new “Head of CeraVe” project.

-Wojnarowski did not announce any specific terms of the deal but clearly still has sources in and around the league.
+Wojnarowski did not announce any specific terms of the deal, but he clearly still has sources in and around the league.
 Davis joins social media influencer Charli D'Amelio and UConn women's basketball star Paige Bueckers as the three Head of CeraVe representatives.

 The Head of CeraVe module is the company's expansion into hair care products.
 Previously, CeraVe was exclusive to topical skincare, including facial cleansers, moisturizers, sunscreen and anti-acne products.
 Now, they announced the debut of a series of anti-dandruff shampoos and conditioners.